gregjacobs/Autolinker.js/README.md

 	var linkedText = Autolinker.link( "The sky is falling from google.com" );
 	// Produces: "The sky is falling from <a href="http://google.com" target="_blank">google.com</a>"

+### Options
 There are options which may be specified for the linking.
-The only one at this time however is the 'newWindow' option, which allows you to specify if the link should open in a new window or not.
+The only one at this time however is the `newWindow` option, which allows you to specify if the link should open in a new window or not.
 It defaults to true, but if you wanted to disable this, you could do:

 	var linkedText = Autolinker.link( "The sky is falling from google.com", { newWindow: false } );
 	// Produces: "The sky is falling from <a href="http://google.com">google.com</a>"

+### More Examples
 One could update a DOM element that has unlinked text as such:

 	var myTextEl = document.getElementById( 'text' );